ioBroker/ioBroker.rest-api/README.md

 - `http://ipaddress:8093/v1/state/system.adapter.rest-api.0.memHeapTotal` - read state as JSON
 - `http://ipaddress:8093/v1/state/system.adapter.rest-api.0.memHeapTotal/plain` - read state as string (only value)
 - `http://ipaddress:8093/v1/state/system.adapter.rest-api.0.memHeapTotal?value=5` - write state with GET (only for back compatibility with simple-api)
-- `http://ipaddress:8093/v1/sendto/javascript.0?message=toScript&data={"message":"MESSAGE","data":"FROM REST-API"}` - send message to javascript.0 in script `scriptName`
+- `http://ipaddress:8093/v1/sendto/javascript.0?message=toScript&data={"message":"MESSAGE","data":"FROM REST-API"}` - send a message to javascript.0 in script `scriptName`

 ## Subscribe to the state's or object's changes
 Your application could get notifications by every change of the state or object.